otron-io/otron/README.md

 ## Features

-- Automatically analyzes new tickets for missing information
+- Automatically analyses new tickets for missing information
 - Answers questions about tickets when mentioned
 - Refines tickets with detailed suggestions when requested
 - Integrates directly with Linear as a teammate